 Each program in the ECCS department shares the same goals of producing high quality graduates through a broad-based curriculum that stresses fundamentals and the development of a professional work ethic.
 Many of our courses offer accessible, hands-on, practical laboratory experiences using relevant equipment and disciplined practices.

-Electrical Engineers are trained problem solvers who understand both the informational and power aspects of electricity.
+Electrical engineers are trained problem solvers who understand both the informational and power aspects of electricity.
 Our program provides students with a broad-based, rigorous curriculum providing a solid grounding in engineering fundamentals, including both analog and digital systems, as well as exposure to advanced areas such as communications, controls, power electronics, and signals.

 Program Educational Objectives

-- Be successful in their chosen career
+- Success in their chosen career

 - An ability to apply knowledge of mathematics, science, and engineering